msupply-foundation/msupply_docs/content/docs/introduction/introduction.md

 Open mSupply runs on Desktop (Windows, Linux & Mac), as a web application in your browser, or also as an Android application (for tablets, not for phones at this stage).

 There are windows installers built for each release, providing:

-- Server: which supports either SQLite or postgreSQL and runs as a windows service
+- **Server**: which supports either SQLite or postgreSQL and runs as a windows service
-- Desktop: (also available for macOS as a binary, not a dmg or package) A windows application which allows you to connect to a running server
+- **Desktop**: A windows application which allows you to connect to a running server (also available for macOS as a binary, not a dmg or package)
-- Standalone: combines the above two; runs a server as a windows service and has a windows application which will connect to it
+- **Standalone**: combines the above two; runs a server as a windows service and has a windows application which will connect to it
-- Demo: A pre-configured server installation which does not require a central server to run
+- **Demo**: A pre-configured server installation which does not require a central server to run

 ## What does it do?